Last updated: March 2026

 Florida home with unpaid HOA fees

 HOA liens, unpaid assessments, or special assessments can block your closing.
-Fines compound monthly.
-We buy Florida homes with HOA debt as-is for cash.
-We negotiate with the HOA and close in 14-30 days.
+Fines, late fees, attorney fees, and estoppel delays can all affect your net.
+We buy Florida homes with HOA debt as-is for cash and show the HOA payoff or settlement assumptions in writing before you decide.

 Get My Cash Offer